+Included in

+public Scoring

-Included in Question public posting Notes Scoring Range Criteria Scoring Question posting Nange Criteria (1) Adequate description of security policies and procedures that substantially demonstrates the applicant's capability and knowledge required to meet this element; (2) A description of adequate security capabilities, including enforcement of logical access control, threat analysis, incident response and auditing.
-Ad-hoc oversight and governance and leading practices being followed; (3) Security capabilities consistent with the technical, operational, and financial approach as described in the application, and any commitments made to registrants; (4) Demonstrates that an adequate level of resources are on hand, committed or readily available to carry out this function; and (5) Proposed security measures are commensurate with the nature of the applied-for gTLD string.
-0 - fails requirements: Does not meet all the requirements to score 1.
-Demonstration of Technical & Operational Capability (Internal) 30 (b) Security Policy: provide the complete security policy and procedures for the proposed registry, including but not limited to: system (data, server, application / services) and network access control, ensuring systems are maintained in a secure fashion, including details of how they are monitored, logged and backed up; resources to secure integrity of updates between registry systems and nameservers, and between nameservers, if any; independent assessment reports demonstrating security capabilities (submitted as attachments), if any; provisioning and other measures that mitigate risks posed by denial of service attacks; computer and network incident response N Questions 30(b) - 44 are designed to provide a description of the applicant's intended technical and operational approach for those registry functions that are internal to the infrastructure and operations of the registry.
+Question posting Notes Range Criteria

+Demonstration of Technical & Operational Capability (Internal) 30 (b) Security Policy: provide the complete security policy and procedures for the proposed registry, including but not limited to: system (data, server, application / services) and network access control, ensuring systems are maintained in a secure fashion, including details of how they are monitored, logged and backed up; resources to secure integrity of updates between registry systems and nameservers, and between nameservers, if any; independent assessment reports demonstrating security capabilities (submitted as attachments), if any; provisioning and other measures that mitigate risks posed by denial of service attacks; computer and network incident response Ν Questions 30(b) - 44 are designed to provide a description of the applicant's intended technical and operational approach for those registry functions that are internal to the infrastructure and operations of the registry.
 To allow the applicant to provide full details and safeguard proprietary information, responses to these questions will not be published.